ssec/polar2grid/py/polar2grid/doc/source/dev_guide/grids.rst

 to the built-in grids:

 1. Create a text file named anything besides "grids.conf".
 Open it for editing.
+   For software bundle users, there is a ``grid_configs`` directory in the root of the software bundle where user configuration files can be stored.
 2. Add a line for each grid you would like to add to polar2grid.
 Follow the :ref:`grid_configuration_format` section below.
-Optionally, add a header comment listing what each column is (see :ref:`grid_configuration_format` for header comments).
+This section also has header comments specifying each column that can be added to your file for clarity.
 3. Call any polar2grid glue script and add the command line option ``--grid-configs grids.conf <your-file.conf>``.
 If you would like only your grids and not the package provided grids don't include the